 Varaždin is not just a home of high culture and art.
 It is the center of one of the most fun and most original festivals in the world.
 It is the Špancirfest, a "walking" festival that celebrates street art and street performances.
 On it, you will see roaming musicians, troubadours, illusionists, jugglers, magicians, stull walkers, and pantomimes- every form of street performance is present!

 The festival is held in the second part of August for the last 23 years and lasts for 10 days.
 Then, in a short time, Varaždin becomes the center of street art.
 Squares, palaces, parks become stages, clubs, classrooms, and souvenir shops.
 This festival connects the street and music, hedonism, fun, and contemporary art.
-Do you want a dynamic festival or enjoy the show in peace - you choose because Špancirfest has something for all!
+Do you want a dynamic festival or enjoy the show in peace - you choose because Špancirfest has something for everyone!
 Although it has an event calendar, the best part of the festival is the spontaneous walk through the streets where you will get to know other festival attendants.

 Špancirfest offers one of the most diverse programs, educations, workshops, exhibitions combines with a luxurious gastronomy offer and all-generation performances.
 So, it is a cultural and tourist event that wrote Varaždin on the world maps of urban cities.